gnois/luaty/README.md

 luajit run-test.lua
 ```

-See the [tests folder](https://github.com/gnois/luaty/tree/master/tests) for more code examples, and Luaty compiler and [Losty](https://github.com/gnois/losty) for real world usage.
+See the [tests folder](https://github.com/gnois/luaty/tree/master/tests) for more code examples, and Luaty transpiler and [Losty](https://github.com/gnois/losty) for real world usage.